 Here are the requirements your business should meet when implementing a pay card program:

 - Ensure employees receive minimum wage: The Federal Labor Standards Act (FLSA) governs overtime, minimum wage, and other labor laws.
 Be aware of any unavoidable fees your employees must incur to withdraw their wages; if the deductions reduce their earnings below minimum wage, you could be liable.

 - Offer an alternative: You’re not allowed to force employees to participate in the company pay card program, so you must offer an alternative option.
 Per federal law, the alternative can be direct deposit or paper check, but you should check your state law for additional legislation.

 - Issue a disclosure: You must issue a disclosure to employees that lists all fees that may be incurred in addition to the types of electronic transfers they can make.
 You should also disclose all the details of the pay card program and inform employees that participation is optional.

-- Provide account history: You must ensure the provider you choose provides periodic transaction statements or the option to check account history by phone, electronic transaction history covering the last 60 days, and to request a written history of account transactions covering the prior 60 days.
+- Provide account history: You must ensure the provider you choose provides periodic transaction statements or an electronic transaction history covering the last 60 days or the option to check account history by phone and to request a written history of account transactions covering the prior 60 days.

 State Laws on Payroll Cards

-Some states prohibit employers from receiving any kind of commission or benefit from their employees’ use of pay cards.
-Therefore, we highly recommend using a pay card provider—whether PEO, payroll software, bank, or credit card company—familiar with employee payment laws within all states in which your employees work.
+Pro Tip: Some states prohibit employers from receiving any kind of commission or benefit from their employees’ use of pay cards.
+Therefore, we highly recommend using a pay card provider that’s familiar with employee payment laws within all states in which your employees work.

 Pros of Offering Payroll Cards